 Using 2D Data to Drive 3D Models

-Starting in Autodesk Inventor 2016, you can import your DWG files from AutoCAD to have your 2D drawings drive 3D models in Inventor.
+You can import your DWG files from AutoCAD to have your 2D drawings drive 3D models in Inventor.
 And the best part is this DWG Underlay tool keeps associativity to the original file, meaning any changes to your 2D drawing will be reflected in your new 3D Inventor model.
+This feature was introduced in version 2016.

 Nathan also covers how you can use the DWG geometry and combine it with regular Inventor type features like Holes and Patterns.
 You can also use the original DWG dimmensions in your Inventor drawings to speed up your documentation.
 Finally, we cover how the Inventor model maintains associativity by editing the original DWG and updating the Inventor model with a single click.